biopragmatics/bioregistry/docs/health.md

 ---
 {% assign run = site.data.health.runs[0] %}

-## Provider Health

-Are local unique identifiers able to be resolved in the given URI format strings?

-### Summary

 Of the {{ run.summary.total_measured }} prefixes in the Bioregistry that have both an example local unique identifiers and at least one URI format string,
 {{ run.summary.total_failed }} ({{ run.summary.failure_percent }}%) were able to